Pauline Maier: Career

-Maier taught at University of Massachusetts Boston for nine years, and one year at the University of Wisconsin before taking her position at Massachusetts Institute of Technology in 1978 as William R. Kenan, Jr. Professor of American History.
-Her career included various appointments in five prestigious universities, and numerous fellowships and awards.
-Her lecture classes through 2011 included three courses of Early American history, and she co-taught "Riots, Strikes and Conspiracies in American History" with urban historian Robert M. Fogelson.
+Maier taught at University of Massachusetts Boston for nine years, and one year at the University of Wisconsin-Madison before taking her position at Massachusetts Institute of Technology in 1978 as William R. Kenan, Jr. Professor of American History.
+Her career included appointments at five universities, and numerous fellowships and awards.
+Her lecture classes included three courses on early American history, and she co-taught "Riots, Strikes and Conspiracies in American History" with urban historian Robert M. Fogelson.

 Maier chaired a university-wide committee at MIT in 1985 to reorganize its humanities schools and broaden and structure its programs.
-Its adopted recommendations expanded women's studies, awarded specific area degrees, and initiated a doctoral program collaborating history and anthropology under Dean Ann Fetter Friedlaender.
+Its adopted recommendations expanded women's studies, awarded specific area degrees, and initiated a doctoral program joining history and anthropology under Dean Ann Fetter Friedlaender.
 MIT's faculty voted Maier the Killian Award in 1998, given annually to one senior faculty member for outstanding achievement.
-The recipient presents on their professional activities over their Lecturer year.
+The recipient presents on their professional activities over their lecturer year.

 In 1976, she became a member of the American Antiquarian Society.
 An offprint of its proceedings featured her "Boston and New York in the 18th Century" (1982).

 In the 1990s, Maier was a charter member of "The Historical Society" group among American Historical Association membership who were concerned about restrictive political correctness and collegial civility.
-In 1998, Maier was elected as a History Fellow of the American Academy of Arts and Sciences.
-In 2010, Maier became one of two women honorary members of the Colonial Society of Massachusetts since 1947.
+In 1998, Maier was elected a history fellow of the American Academy of Arts and Sciences.
+In 2010, she became one of two women honorary members of the Colonial Society of Massachusetts since 1947.

 Maier was the 2011 President of the Society of American Historians (SAH), an affiliate of the American Historical Association.
 It is dedicated to literary distinction in history and biography.
-The society's past presidents include Allan Nevins, Eric Foner, James M. McPherson, and David McCullough.

 In 2012, President Obama appointed Maier to the James Madison Memorial Fellowship Foundation Board of Trustees.
-The foundation was created by Congress in 1986 as part of the bicentennial celebration of the Constitution and offers $24,000 graduate-level fellowships to secondary teachers to undertake a master's degree which emphasizes the study of the Constitution.
+The foundation was created by Congress in 1986 as part of the bicentennial celebration of the Constitution and offers graduate-level fellowships to secondary teachers to undertake a master's degree that emphasizes the study of the Constitution.